chiayolin/chiayolin.github.io/_posts/20170413-what-is-this-site-really-about.md

 You found this site on the internet is only because I bought a domain name, and the source code is on Github so I might as well just host it on Github Pages.

-Although this site is meant to be perosnal, I would like to hear about your thoughts, too.
+Although this site is meant to be personal, I would like to hear about your thoughts, too.
 If you think something on the site is horribly wrong (not politically but technically), or you simply wanted to talk casually about computing science, let me know.
 My email and PGP public key is at the